Disneyland secrets: Areas the public can’t go

-The Disneyland Resort seems filled with magic – even some that’s hidden from guests.
+(KTLA) – The Disneyland Resort is filled with magic – including some that is hidden from guests.

 Parkgoers can walk through almost any part of the theme park during their visit, from Sleeping Beauty’s Castle to “The Wildest Ride in the Wilderness,” but some areas have a “restricted to the public” spell cast over them.